Riiven Threads

 Growing the crystal atom by atom

-Epitaxial Crystal Growth materials science matured 1994 Shuji Nakamura, Isamu Akasaki
+Epitaxial Crystal Growth materials science matured 1994 Isamu Akasaki, Hiroshi Amano, Shuji Nakamura

 The light comes from a layer thinner than a virus.
 Growing it without defects took thirty years.

 Inside the chip sits a stack of InGaN quantum wells just nanometers thick, grown atom by atom onto a substrate.
 Every misaligned atom becomes a defect that absorbs light instead of emitting it.
-Nakamura and Akasaki pushed this art forward through the early 1990s, and by 1994 the first practical blue LEDs were on the bench.
+Isamu Akasaki and Hiroshi Amano cracked the crystal quality problem at Nagoya, and Shuji Nakamura carried it to production, so that by 1994 the first practical blue LEDs were on the bench.

 Without this field